EventStore/EventStore/docs/upgrade-guide.md

 title: "Upgrade Guide"
 ---

-# Upgrade guide for EventStoreDB 24.2
+# Upgrade guide for EventStoreDB 24.6

-EventStoreDB 24.2 is now available for download.
-You can install it using [Packagecloud](https://packagecloud.io/EventStore/EventStore-OSS), [Chocolatey](https://chocolatey.org/packages/eventstore-oss), or [Docker](https://hub.docker.com/r/eventstore/eventstore/tags?page=1&name=24.2).
+EventStoreDB 24.6 is now available for download.
+You can install it using [Packagecloud](https://packagecloud.io/EventStore/EventStore-OSS), [Chocolatey](https://chocolatey.org/packages/eventstore-oss), or [Docker](https://hub.docker.com/r/eventstore/eventstore/tags?page=1&name=24.6).
 Packages are available on our [website](https://www.eventstore.com/downloads) with detailed instructions for each platform.

 ### Should you upgrade?

-Version 24.2 is an interim release that will be supported until the launch of version 24.6 in June 2024.
+Version 24.6 is an interim release that will be supported until the launch of version 24.10 in October 2024.
-We recommend upgrading to 24.2 if you are interested in using the new features introduced in this release.
+We recommend upgrading to 24.6 if you are interested in using the new features introduced in this release.

 ::: warning
-Do not upgrade to version 24.2 if your applications rely on the external TCP API.
-This has been removed in 24.2.0.
+Do not upgrade to version 24.6 if your applications rely on the external TCP API.
+This has been removed in 24.2.
 See the [breaking changes](#external-tcp-api-removed) for more information.
 You can prevent automatic upgrades by pinning the version in your package manager.
 Find out about package holding on Linux [here](https://askubuntu.com/questions/18654/how-to-prevent-updating-of-a-specific-package).

+The commercial version of EventStoreDB 24.6 includes a plugin that enables the TCP client protocol.
 :::

 ### Security update

-If you are not upgrading to 24.2, please ensure that you are running a patch of EventStoreDB with the security release addressing [CVE-2024-26133](https://www.eventstore.com/blog/eventstoredb-security-release-23.10-22.10-21.10-and-20.10-for-cve-2024-26133):
+If you are not upgrading to 24.6, please ensure that you are running a patch of EventStoreDB with the security release addressing [CVE-2024-26133](https://www.eventstore.com/blog/eventstoredb-security-release-23.10-22.10-21.10-and-20.10-for-cve-2024-26133):

 - **Version 23.10.0:** Upgrade to at least 23.10.1.
 - **Versions 22.10.x:** Upgrade to at least 22.10.5 or 23.10.1.